 4. Play as a Team but Wash Alone

 Football may be a team sport but the uniform components should travel alone through the washing machine.
 Do not wash the uniform with other clothes.
 Many clothes contain cotton or a cotton blend.
 The lint will come off and cling to the jersey’s letters and numbers.
-After the uniform has presoaked, fill the washer with cool water and heavy duty detergent and launder as usual.
+After the uniform has presoaked, fill the washer with warm water, add heavy-duty detergent, and launder as usual.
 Never use hot water.
 Even if the uniform is white, the lettering and numbers are colored and may fade.

 5. Leave the Heat on the Field